 At Debt Sage we offer debt review whereby we approach credit providers on your behalf to have them reduce the monthly instalments that you pay to a level that you can afford to pay.
 All household expenses are covered.

-Debt Sage debt counsellors are registered by National Credit Regulator (NCR).
+Debt Sage debt counsellors are registered by the National Credit Regulator (NCR).

 By visiting the NCR website.
 However, one should have the debt counsellor’s registration number or name at hand.